 Revisiting the Collections

 Our items have been collected and catalogued over almost two centuries, with some items dating back to the 15th century.
 Some materials and descriptions contain outdated and offensive language or need further contextualising.
 We are working to address this and to ensure that our collections and descriptions are appropriate to our audiences today.
+For questions or comments, please contact us.

 Photography and reprographics